randyrossi/vicii-kawari/doc/REGISTERS.md

     Sequential read/writes will auto increment/decrement the address as above.

+### Using video mem pointers with an index

+Sometimes, it may be more convenient to use an index when porting code to use VIC-II Kawari extended video memory.
+This is useful if replacing indirect indexed addressing.

+For example, the code:

+    LDY #20
+    LDA #00
+    STA $fc
+    LDA #04
+    STA $fd
+    LDA ($fc),y

+Can be replaced with:

+    LDY #20
+    LDA #00
+    STA VIDEO_MEM_1_LO
+    LDA #04
+    STA VIDEO_MEM_1_HI
+    STY VIDEO_MEM_1_IDX
+    LDA VIDEO_MEM_1_VAL

+NOTE: VIDEO_MEM_?_IDX only applies to RAM access, not the extended register
+      overlay area between 0x00 - 0xff described below.

 ## DMA Functions

 You can perform high speed copy/fill operations by setting the vmem port 1 and 2 functions to DMA.
 NOTE: Both port 1 and 2 must be configured for DMA.